Stas-Cell-Max/SM-React-Portfolio/README.md

 4. Run the development server: `npm run dev`

 ## Future Enhancements
--Built with Latest React v18+
+- Built with the latest React v18+
-Created using Bootstrap 5
-No jQuery
-Light & Dark Versions
+- Light & Dark themes for user preference
-Ultra Responsive Layout

-Portfolio with filter and Portfolio Details Popup Working Contact Form
-Google Web Fonts
-Typing Animation
+- Ultra-responsive layout for all devices
+- Detailed documentation for ease of customization
-Video Backgrounds in Intro
+- Video Backgrounds in Intro
-Font awesome Integrated
-Easy to Customize
-Detailed Well Documentation

 ## Contributing
 Contributions to React-Portfolio are highly appreciated.
 If you have suggestions for improvement or have found any issues, please open an issue or submit a pull request with your proposed changes.
 Code contributions should follow the established patterns and come with meaningful commit messages.